flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 The original chip (Cell) was required to house **twelve** independent nodes actively moving data around, this forced IBM engineers to devise a complicated system that could tackle emerging bottlenecks, which materialised in the form of the [Element Interconnect Bus](playstation-3#inside-cell-the-heart) (EIB).
 With the Xbox 360, Xenon only accommodates three units (the three PPEs), so the EIB has no purpose here.
 Thus, a simpler solution called **XBAR** was produced to focus solely on the three PPEs, with space for extra functionality.

-XBAR relies on a **mesh topology** that doesn't direct traffic in a token-style manner.
+XBAR relies on a **mesh topology** that doesn't direct traffic in a ring-style manner.
 Instead, each node is provided with a dedicated lane to move its data through [@cpu-brown].
-This may appear more optimal than the token topology of the EIB, but that's because the XBAR only needs to serve a small number of nodes.
+This may appear more optimal than the ring topology of the EIB, but that's because the XBAR only needs to serve a small number of nodes.
 Furthermore, the XBAR operates at full speed (**3.2 GHz**).

 ![Simplified diagram of the XBAR/Crossbar combined with the L2 component.](_diagrams/cpu/crossbar.png){.toleft}